aspiring-aster/aspiring-aster/README.md

 - Twitter("X"): account is linked

 ### My Experience 🤓:
-I have over a year of experience creating VR apps and I also have experience in teaching people how to code!
+I have over a year of experience creating VR apps professionally and I also have experience in teaching people how to code!
 This means that I learned the hard way on how to work in a team and talk to people.
 This GitHub is pretty empty since my professional one has the cool stuff to help me get a job.
-This is just here for tomfoolery
+This is just here for tomfoolery.

+I currently intern at a start up where I do machine learning stuff and react stuff since I do the jobs of two people while only getting a interns pay.

 ### Programming Languages and frameworks:
 - JavaScript(I hate it but I seem to work the most in it) for web development and RpgMaker MV